ncail/noaa-lighthouse-problem/README.md

 ### Dependencies

 - **Libraries**: The program cleans and converts the data to `pandas` standards so that this does not have to be done by the user beforehand.
-Additionally, the program relies heavily on the `pandas` library to process the data as dataframes, with the assumed positioning of columns outlined above (in the default case that the necessary column names have not been configured in `config.json`).
+Additionally, the program relies heavily on the `pandas` library to process the data as dataframes, with the assumed positioning of columns outlined above.

 ## Downloading data